max-ieremenko/SqlDatabase/Examples/MigrationStepsFolder/README.md

 Opening a connection
 ========================

-Before starting any step SqlDatabase checks if a database, provided in the connection string, exists.
-If database does not exists the connection will be targeted to `master` for MSSQL and `postgres` for PostgreSQL.
+If the database specified in the connection string does not exist, execution will be terminated with the appropriate error.

 Migration MSSQL Server .sql step example
 =============================